zerdos/spike.land/packages/code/node_legacy/ipfs-message-port-client/README.md

 ## Usage

-This client library works with IPFS node over the [message channel][] and assumes that IPFS node is provided via `ipfs-message-port-server` on the other end.
+This client library works with IPFS node over the [message channel][message channel] and assumes that IPFS node is provided via `ipfs-message-port-server` on the other end.

 It provides following API subset: